-This measure addresses Chronic Conditions and outcomes, both of which are high-priority areas for future measure consideration for the Merit-based Incentive Payment System (MIPS).
+This measure addresses Chronic Conditions and outcomes, both of which are high priority areas for future measure consideration for the Merit-based Incentive Payment System (MIPS).
 It is a patient-reported outcome performance measure (PRO-PM).
-The Patient Activation Measure (PAM) survey collects information directly from patients regarding their knowledge, skill, and confidence in managing their health and healthcare.
+The Patient Activation Measure (PAM) survey collects information directly from patients regarding their knowledge, skill, and confidence for managing their health and healthcare.
+It is not disease specific and has been used with a wide variety of chronic conditions, as well as with people with no medical diagnosis.
+As a PRO-PM, it contributes to patient-centered care and focuses on the patient voice.